microsoft/pai/docs/user/training.md

 - **taskRoles/cpuNumber**, taskRoles/memoryMB, taskRoles/gpuNumber.
 Their name is easy to understand.
 They specify corresponding hardware resources including count of CPU core, MB of memory, and count of GPU.

 - **taskRoles/command**.
 This is the command to run in the enviroment.
 It can be multiple commands, which are joint by && or ; like in bash.
-In the "hello world" job configuration, it clones code from GitHub, downloads data and starts the training progress in one line.
+In the hello-world job configuration, it clones code from GitHub, downloads data and starts the training progress in one line.

-    As the "hello world" job, user needs to construct such command(s) to get code, data and trigger executing.
+    As the hello-world job, user needs to construct such command(s) to get code, data and trigger executing.
 It can be multiple commands, or composite into one script.

 ## Reference